BruceJillis/fp.py/README.markdown

 	nfib n = if (n <= 0) 1 (1 + nfib (n-1) + nfib (n-2));
 	main = nfib 4

 This program returns a list of descending integers.
-The evaluator should be expecting a list as the result of the program. cons and nil are now expected to be implemented in the prelude as Pack{2,2} and Pack{1,0} respectively.
+The evaluator should be expecting a list as the result of the program. `Cons` and `nil` are now expected to be implemented in the prelude as `Pack{3,2}` and `Pack{4,0}` respectively.

 	downfrom n = if (n == 0) nil (cons n (downfrom (n-1)));
 	main = hd (downfrom 4)

-The next program implements the Sieve of Eratosthenes to generate the infinite list of primes, and takes the first few elements of the result list.
-If you arrange that output is printed incrementally, as it is generated, you can remove the call to take and just print the infinite list.
+The next program implements the sieve of eratosthenes to generate the infinite list of primes, and `take`'s the first few elements of the result list.

 	from n = cons n (from (n + 1));